 After establishing a connection to a destination and completing the activation workflow, you can monitor the data exports to your reception system.
 Read the guide on monitoring dataflows to destinations in the UI for more information.

 You can also validate if data is coming through successfully to your destination.
 Most destination documentation pages in the catalog have a Validate data export section, which indicates how you can check in the destination platform that data is being successfully brought in from Experience Platform.
+View an example of this section for the Amazon Ads destination.

 Data governance is enforced for Platform destinations through: